Test results on microbiological quality of poon choi all satisfactory

 "The public should also maintain a balanced diet and avoid eating too much food with high levels of energy, sugar, salt or fat," the spokesman said.

-He also appealed to the food trade to plan thoroughly in advance to secure adequate manpower, space and equipment for making poon choi and not to entertain orders beyond handling capacity.
-A well-organised work procedure can help prevent cross-contamination.
-Therefore, before preparation of poon choi, temporary food handlers should be trained to make sure that they are familiar with the working environment and adhere to safe food preparation practices.
-Traders are also reminded to check the quality of food ingredients and ensure that the temperatures of chilled and frozen foods are appropriate when they are delivered to them.
+He also appealed to the food trade not to entertain orders beyond handling capacity.
+Traders are reminded to check the quality of food ingredients and ensure that the temperatures of chilled and frozen foods are appropriate when they are delivered to them.
 In addition, to reduce the risk of food poisoning, they should avoid preparing food too far in advance and take note of the temperature in storing, transporting and preparing food.

-"All food ingredients should be stored at safe temperatures while perishable items should be stored at 4 degrees Celsius or below.
+"All food ingredients should be stored at safe temperatures while perishable items should be stored at 4 degrees C or below.
 The cooling time of cooked food should be reduced as far as possible.
-When transporting hot poon choi, it should be kept at above 60 degrees C, and for chilled poon choi, it should be kept at 4 degrees C or below.
-Poon choi should be reheated thoroughly until the core temperature reaches 75 degrees C or above, or brought to boil before consumption.
-Poon choi of a larger portion requires more time to reheat before the food can be fully heated," the spokesman said.
+When transporting hot poon choi, it should be kept at above 60 degrees C, and for chilled poon choi, it should be kept at 4 degrees C or below," the spokesman said.

 The CFS will continue its surveillance of poon choi available in the market to ensure food safety and protect the health of the public.